 |---|---|---|---|---|

 Not all outreach methods work the same for every industry.
-Here's what actually works for roofers:
+Here's what actually works for roofing contractors:

-Look, roofers will push back.
+Look, roofing contractors will push back.
 They always do.
 But if you're prepared, these objections are easy to overcome:

 SITUATION